Principal bundles under reductive groups: Principal bundles

+for morphisms.
+Then by the equivalence \eqref{e:GPpequiv} for principal bundles with an action of $H$, and the similar equivalence for $H'$, the full faithfulness follows from Lemma~\ref{l:prereppull}.

-By the full faithfulness, if $K'$ is a transitive affine groupoid over $H \times_{[X]} [X']$, then a pair consisting of a transitive affine groupoid $K$ over $H$ and an isomorphism from $K'$ to $K \times_{[X]} [X']$ is unique up to unique isomorphism if it exists.
-To prove the essential surjectivity, we thus reduce by faithfully flat descent after pullback along an appropriate $S' \to S$ to the case where $X'$ has a section over $S$.
-Any transitive affine groupoid over $X'/S$ is then by \eqref{e:KKKiso} a groupoid of isomorphisms, and the essential surjectivity follows from Lemma~\ref{l:torspull}. \end{proof}
+By the full faithfulness, if $K'$ is a transitive affine groupoid over $H'$, then a pair consisting of a transitive affine groupoid $K$ over $H$ and an isomorphism from $K'$ to $K \times_{[X]} [X']$ over $H'$ is unique up to unique isomorphism if it exists.
+To prove the essential surjectivity, we thus reduce by base change and descent for affine schemes and for morphisms of schemes to the case where $X'$ has a section over $S$.
+By the equivalence \eqref{e:GPpequiv}, it then suffices to apply Lemma~\ref{l:torspull} with $J$ constant. \end{proof}

+Let $K$ be a groupoid over $X$.
+Call a morphism $K^\mathrm{diag} \to J$ of $K$\nd groups \emph{compatible with conjugation} if the two actions